Journals of the FOUNDATION PHOTOGRAPHY black and white

 Martin Kulinna – The East is Yellow

 The Chinese believe that their civilization was formed from the loess, the fertile soil of the Yellow River (Huanghe).
 Their first legendary emperor, Huang Di, the Yellow Emperor, was named after this material: yellow earth = emperor.
-Yellow is the color of authority, power and self-determination.
+Yellow is the color of authority, power, and self-determination.
 The East is yellow.
 The bicycle came to China through Western colonialism.
-As a multifunctional thing and as a metaphor, it stood for decades of experimental, innovative everyday coping in modern, pre-digital China.
+As a multifunctional object and as a metaphor, it stood for decades of experimental, innovative ways of coping with everyday life in modern, pre-digital China.
 Those days are over.

-In 1996, I, Antje Budde, traveled through China with Martin Kulinna and Heike Sommer for several weeks.
-The question we asked ourselves was: Why is the German media's image of China so different from our own observations?
-How can we contribute to a respectful, intercultural understanding on an everyday level?
-The art of everyday life was our focus.
+In 1996, Antje Budde and I traveled through China with Martin Kulinna and Heike Sommer for several weeks.
+We asked ourselves: Why is the German media's image of China so different from our own observations?
+How can we contribute to respectful, intercultural understanding at the everyday level?
+Our focus was the art of everyday life.
 This is where human creativity is at its most existential and original.
-We came full circle with the most used and most functional everyday object, the BICYCLE.
+The circle closed with the most used and functional everyday object: the bicycle.

 Format: 16.5 x 24 cm portrait format